EnvironmentFiles used by systemd#

-In a previous posting, Environment variables set by systemd, variables were directly set within the systemd unit file.
-This is fine for a small amount of modifications, but in some case these environment variables are provided by another package on the system or need to be the same for multiple services.
+In a previous posting, Environment variables were set by systemd, variables were directly set within the systemd unit file.
+This is fine for a small number of modifications, but in some cases, these environment variables are provided by another package on the system or need to be the same for multiple services.

 We have modified our Python application to print all environment variables that are set to make this example easier.